NunoSempere/longnow-for-markdown/README.md

 ## How to install
 - Add [this file](https://github.com/NunoSempere/longNowForMd/blob/master/longnowformd.sh) to your path, for instance by moving it to the `/usr/bin` folder and giving it execute permissions, or
-- copy its content (except the last line) into your .bashrc file, or
+- copy its content (except the last line) into your .bashrc file.

-This utility requires [archivenow](https://github.com/oduwsdl/archivenow) as a dependency, which itself requires a python installation.
+In addition, this utility requires [archivenow](https://github.com/oduwsdl/archivenow) as a dependency, which itself requires a python installation.
 It can be installed with

 ```
 $ pip install archivenow ## respectively, pip3